isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 Casts are necessary in a systems programming language.
-For example, how else would we get the address of a device register into a pointer.
+For example, how else would we get the address of a device register into a pointer?
 However, casts are seriously overused as well as a major source of errors.

 ##### Note